-- If Arizona does not adopt those changes, you do not have to do anything more. - If Arizona adopts those changes, you may need to amend your 2022 Arizona return.
+- If Arizona does not adopt those changes, you do not have to do anything more. - If Arizona adopts those changes, you may need to amend your 2023 Arizona return.
 Your amended return will have to show the difference between what you reported and what you should have reported.
 If this happens, we will post more details on our conformity webpage at https://azdor.gov/legal/conformity-irc.

-Due date for Calendar Year Filers
+Due Date for Calendar Year Filer

-Your 2022 individual income tax return is due by midnight on April 15, 2023.
-Because April 15, 2023 falls on a weekend, and April 17, 2023 falls on a federal holiday, you have until Tuesday, April 18, 2023 to timely file your 2022 tax return.
-If you file under a valid extension, your extended due date to file your income tax return is October 15, 2023.
-Because October 15, 2023 falls on a weekend, you have until Monday, October 16, 2023 to timely file your 2022 tax return.
+Your 2023 individual income tax return is due by midnight on April 15, 2024.
+If you file under a valid extension, your extended due date to file your income tax return is October 15, 2024.